civicrm/civicrm-dev-docs/docs/framework/ui.md

 that changes state.

 CiviCRM provides a pre-themed button element, to be used for buttons throughout the system.
-Button elements may contain any of the optional icons provided by CiviCRM.
+Button elements may contain any of the Font Awesome icons (detailed below) provided by CiviCRM.

 * Create a button with an icon:

     ```html
     <a title="Button Text" class="button_name button" href="#">
       <span>
-        <div class="icon icon_name-icon"></div>
+        <i class="crm-i fa-icon-class-name"></i>
         Button Text
       </span>
     </a>